We often take a direct approach and ask business teams, “Why can’t you grow?” Their answers tend to fall into three categories.

 - The generation of the information to support the decisions that will deliver growth to the business

 Approaches and methodologies are selected for both phases that allow for broad, robust, and incisive collection of information.
-Emphasis is on the need for differentiating, reliable, and quality information that builds to market insights competition has not uncovered.
+Emphasis is on the need for differentiating, reliable, and quality information that builds to market insights that the competition has not uncovered.

-- How important are our product attributes to the market and how do the major competitors (including us) perform against those attributes?
+- How important are our product attributes to the market, and how do the major competitors (including us) perform against those attributes?

 - What benefits (outcomes) do the specifying customers in the market want to achieve, and how do they perceive their primary suppliers performing relative to those outcomes?